FREQUENTLY ASKED QUESTIONS ABOUT JURY SERVICE

 What do I do at the Courthouse while I wait to be assigned to a courtroom?

-The jury assembly room has a TV, chairs for reading, Wi-Fi connection for your laptop, snacks, and a vending area for refreshments.
+The jury assembly room has a TV, chairs for reading, Wi-Fi connection for your laptop or tablet, snacks, and a vending area for refreshments.

 Can I get something to eat at the court?

-There is an area with vending machines, but no snack bar or cafeteria.
-There is no food or beverage allowed in the courtrooms.
+Food and beverages are not allowed in the courtrooms, however bottled water may be allowed depending on the courtroom.
+There is an area in the Courthouse with vending machines, but no snack bar or cafeteria.
 There is a refrigerator in the jury waiting room if you would like to pack a lunch.
 There are restaurants within an easy walk of the Courthouse.

 I have heard of juries being sequestered.
 Will I be separated from my family?